 It was interesting to both of us that for a culture where the women are traditionally and historically so modest in their dress when it comes to the hamam, there are no such reservations.

-Overall it was a pleasant and only slightly uncomfortable experience.
+Overall, it was a pleasant and only slightly uncomfortable experience.
 And yes, my friend and I did get to know each other on a whole new level through the process!

-I felt a bit like a wet fish flopping around on the bench as we had to flop back and forth for the three different treatments on our backsides then our fronts.
+I felt a bit like a wet fish flopping around on the bench as we had to flop back and forth for the three different treatments on our backsides and then our fronts.
 I was a little curious why we didn’t just sit up where they could reach most of us.

 Though, overall, it was an interesting and relaxing experience and one I’d recommend.
 I’ll be going to the Middle East next year and I plan to do it again.

-Be prepared to be left alone for some periods of time not knowing what to do.
+Be prepared to be left alone for some periods of time, not knowing what to do.
 Your attendant will eventually guide you where you need to go.

 Hammam at Other Places

 As I mentioned, our hotel in Fes offered us the hamam menu and gave us a tour of the facilities.
 It’s a popular service to offer.
-That was a larger group room for the steam, and I assume for the cleansing process as well.
+That was a larger group room for the steam, and I assume, for the cleansing process as well.

 Then people apparently were expected to walk through the lobby in their bathrobes as the massage area was in another corner tucked behind the front desk.

-We chose to get a massage there and not do the hammam, where we had our first example of the modesty of Moroccan women behind closed doors. 🙂 We were handed the same little paper thong and we were not covered by a sheet at any time as western massages are done.
+We chose to get a massage there and not do the hammam, where we had our first example of the modesty of Moroccan women behind closed doors. 🙂 We were handed the same little paper thong, and we were not covered by a sheet at any time as Western massages are done.

-It may be that we got a westernized version, especially from reading other reviews I saw from other bloggers.
+It may be that we got a Westernized version, especially from reading other reviews I saw from other bloggers.

 So, Will You Try a Moroccan Hammam?

-Getting a Moroccan spa, or hammam is a welcoming a time-honored tradition and something I’d recommend doing when you visit.
+Getting a Moroccan spa, or hammam is a welcoming time-honored tradition and something I’d recommend doing when you visit.
 It’s an interesting experience and quite relaxing once you lean into it.